yousafe007/blockchain-developer-bootcamp-final-project/README.md

 - node_modules: contains node-modules, which are ignored from the commits
 - tests - contains the smart contract unit tests

 ## Start the UI locally

 It is recommended to use VS-Code for testing this project.

 Make sure to install the [Live Server Plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) by Ritwick Dey to be able to run the website locally.
-Once installed, open the "app.html" file and then on the bottom right side of the VS-Code window click on "go live".
+Once installed, open the "app.html" file in VS-Code and then on the bottom right side of the window click on "go live".
+This should open up the page in your default browser.

 ## Deploying the smart contract

-In a new terminal, navigate to the project root and install the projects dependencies along with truffle and ganache-cli.
+In a new terminal window, navigate to the project root and install the projects dependencies along with truffle, web3 and ganache-cli.

 ```
 npm install
 npm install -g ganache-cli
 npm install -g truffle
+npm install web3
 ```

 Make sure to have these lines of code in the `truffle-config.js` file:
 ```